jhupsycholing/mturk-microbatcher/README.md

 Once there you'll be presented with an html form that includes everything you need to configure your first experiment:
   - **An option to select a previous HIT that you have run**, which will then fill most of the details needed automatically
   - **The URL for the Ibex experiment you're running**.
-If something other than an Ibex URL is entered here, the `mTurk Study Manager` will assume you are running a custom web experiment with your own HTML and JS set up
+If something other than an Ibex URL is entered here, the `mTurk microbatcher` will assume you are running a custom web experiment with your own HTML and JS set up
   - **The Title of the HIT** *
   - **A Description of the HIT**
   - **Some Keywords to help turkers find the HIT** (separated by comma)